FrencHorses/NHS-resourcing-and-sentiment-analysis/README.md

 This project was conducted as part of my participation to the LSE Data Analytics Career Accelerator programme.
 The repository contains the following files:
+  - Jupiter notebook with the analysis performed
+  - Ppt file with a summary of analysis outputs